snowman-repos/book/project_managers/README.md

 If the first part of this chapter sounded challenging, suggesting you need to be some kind of psychologist to resolve all your team members' personal issues, then you might think sitting down and drawing up a timeline will be easy.
 In fact, it's the hardest part of a web project manager's job.
 The sheer complexities of estimating and quoting timelines for web projects means you're going to do it wrong... ***a lot***.
 Just try a Google search for the phrase "how can I stop completing web projects on time?".

+There are aspects of this role that you will enjoy, while others you don't.
+Few people enjoy estimating timings purely because it's such hard work and rarely proves to be entirely successful.
+It takes a lot of time and concentration, both of which you may not be able to spare under the weight of your existing workload.
+You have to predict the future.
+Especially if the cost for the project is based on the estimated time, then it makes you ultimately responsible for the sales success as well as the quality of the implementation, maybe even the profitability of your team or agency!
+If you are someone from a technical or creative background, passionate about creating and building stuff, then this is understandably going to be a joyless part of your job.
+Nevertheless it has to be done and you should take comfort in knowing that if you get it right, then you'll be rewarded with a warm fuzzy feeling that more than compensates.

 There are so many reasons for it being difficult to plan web project timings accurately, for example:

 * new untested technologies, tools, and techniques